Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kodai Senga gets the nod for the New York Mets on Saturday at PNC Park against Ke'Bryan Hayes and the Pittsburgh Pirates.
-First pitch is at 4:05 PM ET for the second game of a three-game series.
+Jack Suwinski and the Pittsburgh Pirates will square off against Francisco Lindor and the New York Mets at PNC Park on Sunday at 1:35 PM ET, in the final game of a three-game series.

-The favored Mets have -140 moneyline odds to win against the underdog Pirates, who are listed at +115.
-The over/under is 9 runs for the game (with -115 odds to go over and -105 odds to go under).
+The favored Pirates have -120 moneyline odds to win against the underdog Mets, who are listed at +100.
+The over/under is 9 runs for this contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.